-The Site C project will provide key benefits for B.C., including energy, dependable capacity and flexibility, regional economic development, job creation, and benefits for communities and Aboriginal groups.
+The Site C project will provide key benefits for B.C., including energy, dependable capacity and flexibility, regional economic development, job creation, and benefits communities and Indigenous Nations.

 - Site C will provide 1,100 megawatts of capacity, and produce about 5,100 gigawatt hours of electricity each year — enough energy to power the equivalent of about 450,000 homes or 1.7 million electric vehicles per year in B.C.

 - It will be a source of clean and renewable electricity for more than 100 years.

 - Site C will have among the lowest GHG emissions, per gigawatt hour, compared to other resource options.

 - As the third project on the Peace River, Site C will rely on the existing Williston Reservoir for water storage.
 This means Site C will generate about 35 per cent of the energy produced at the W.A.C.
 Bennett Dam, with only five per cent of the reservoir area.

 - Site C will be among the most cost-effective resource options for our ratepayers.

 - Site C will create about 13,000 person-years of direct employment during construction.

 - Construction also provides significant opportunities for businesses of all sizes.